PRODUCT REVIEW: New Wash (Regular & Deep)

 Since I’ve started using New Wash, they’ve also changed the method of their product distribution, adding subscription options, offering stainless steel containers, and changing the packing itself, so that they’re using at least 69% less plastic, which is always awesome.
 They also at least used to offer rewards to industry professionals* who refer New Wash onwards, and subscribers, in the past, also benefited from passing New Wash on to their friends.
 It’s a modern system but one that I have yet to find a big issue with—I do prefer to get my products directly from the suppliers when possible (I don’t like pointless middlemen who take extra money and do nothing).
 Sadly, it’s a shame that the company has nixed at least the client referral program, though I was told that they might be reinstating a similar system in the future.

-It’s worth mentioning that I did struggle with New Wash at first.
+It’s worth mentioning that I did struggle with New Wash in the beginning.
 The product feels like conditioner, so at first there was an adjustment period as I got used to washing my hair without a lathering detergent.
 My hair, specifically, is extremely thick in quantity but the strands are fine (I generally keep at least one side cut just to minimize the sheer amount of hair that I have to deal with).
-When I first started using the product, I felt like my hair had gotten heavier and greasier than before, but apparently that was due to my very-fine hair and the fact that I was neither working the product in well enough, nor rinsing it thoroughly enough.
+When I first started using the product, I felt like my hair had gotten heavier and greasier than before, but apparently, that was due to my very-fine hair and the fact that I was neither working the product in well enough nor rinsing it thoroughly enough.
 I have had to do more physical work scrubbing this cream into my hair than I had to with shampoo, but I also save time by only using one product.
-As I live in Finland, generally I like to wash my hair during a sauna round, so I can sit comfortably and slowly, thoroughly massage the New Wash in while I’m relaxing.
-I switched to New Wash Deep early on because I have a greasier scalp than usual, but I had to switch back to the basic recipe this year because my scalp was becoming very dry and itchy.
-Now that I’m using the regular product, this issue has mostly gone away, but I do blame that on the climate because I’ve never had an issue before this year and I’ve been using New Wash for about 4 years at this point.
+As I live in Finland, generally I like to wash my hair during a sauna round, so I can sit comfortably and thoroughly massage the New Wash in while I’m relaxing.
+I switched to New Wash Deep early on because I have a greasy scalp, but I had to switch back to the basic recipe this year because my scalp was becoming very dry and itchy.
+Unfortunately, I am facing a similar sense of itchiness and irritation about three quarters of the way through my new bag, so I may be having some sort of allergic sensitivity.

-Clearly though, the most controversial thing about New Wash is its price, which seems to be the only place where the makers get a little bit shady.
+Clearly, though, the most controversial thing about New Wash is its price, which seems to be the only place where the makers get a little bit shady.
 The company claims that the cost of the product is because the essential oils that make up most of the ingredients are expensive (essential oils are, indeed, generally expensive, at least to consumers), but their math doesn’t seem to add up regardless of the truth of that.
+Also, if you’re claiming to be a sustainable product but you’re not actually attainable by the average person… how sustainable are you, really?

 What is also interesting, however, relates back to the company itself and their desire to catch and keep their whales.
 If you are a customer who buys their big bulk bags, as I have been, I have felt like this company has been willing to do backflips to keep me happy.
 When I first emailed them and told them that New Wash was not working for me (admittedly it was after their trial period was over too, but only barely), they enthusiastically stood behind their product and offered me a free bottle of Deep to see if I would like it better.
 I did, so I bought the big pack.
-When I needed more (after, if I recall correctly, 9-12 months), I was sent another bag, which had a packaging error and had partially exploded when I opened the package due to the faulty bag.
-They immediately replaced the bag outright, no questions asked.
 Even now, when I had the issue with the dry and itchy scalp, they gave me a new full-sized bag of the regular product to try out.
 Frankly, I don’t know a single other company who are so willing to give away an expensive product in order to keep their customers happy, but I do appreciate them for it.
 That said, if they are so willing to give the product away, it also makes me wonder if the product needs to be priced the way it is.

 Regarding the bottles, my recommended change for the company would be to have the product come in a package that can hang upside-down, for example from the shower head.
 I think they would be much better off if they tried to let gravity draw their product down, rather than using a pump on a very thick product.
-This would also save the rather annoying process of cleaning out the stainless steel bottles if/when they need it.
-Watering down the product does not help, nor does it benefit me as a customer (it’s not shampoo, after all, so watering down the New Wash just means you’ve got pockets of water in your bottle of cream), so that’s not a solution that interests me with these bottles.
+This would also save the rather annoying process of cleaning out the inflexible stainless steel bottles if/when they need it.
+Watering down the product does not help, nor does it benefit me as a customer (it’s not shampoo, after all, so watering down the New Wash just means you’ve got pockets of water in your bottle of cream), so that’s not a solution that is more convenient for me, the user.

-The thing is, even if I really like the product and I’m generally impressed by their customer service, I’m not convinced that I’ll be able to keep using the product long-term.
+The thing is, even if I really like the product and I’m generally pleased with their customer service, I’m not convinced that I’ll be able to keep using the product long-term (assuming my scalp stops itching).
 The cost is just so insane… who do you know, honestly, that spends more than 187€ per year on shampoo and conditioner alone?
-Unless you happen to buy the really expensive products like Paul Mitchell (which run around 20-25€/bottle), I’d be hard-pressed to believe that a single person would go through 187€ worth of shampoo and conditioner in a year.
+Unless you happen to buy really expensive products like Paul Mitchell (which run around 20-25€/bottle), I’d be hard-pressed to believe that a single person would go through 187€ worth of shampoo and conditioner in a year.
 Furthermore, as mentioned, those useful articles that they used to have on the history of hair products don’t seem to be on their website anymore, or at least they’re not somewhere where they’re easily findable, sadly.
-It’s hard to learn anything about the company or their beliefs on the product website now, which is a shame… why did they stop educating their clients?
+It’s hard to learn anything about the company or its beliefs on the product website now, which is a shame… why did they stop educating their clients?

-Overall, I like the product a lot, even if the cost is not remotely affordable.
+Overall, I like the product a lot, even if I’m not sure that I can afford to use it.
 If you like eco-products and have a little extra coin to spend on them, I absolutely recommend trying out New Wash!
-However, if you’re looking for a more affordable alternative, I would recommend you do a little research into Lush or Curl Girl Nordic.
-Lush have a product called “shampoo bars,” which I have heard good things about and I was given one by a friend, which I use when I’m at the pool—it does a great job washing my hair but leaves it very dry afterwards, so it’s not an equivolent substitute for New Wash.
-Furthermore, the rubbery sensation that soap generally leaves on my skin is replicated in my hair with these soap bars, so it’s not my favorite and it doesn’t detangle, leading me to think that Lush still probably uses detergents.
-Curl Girl Nordic was a discovery I came across when I was looking into New Wash alternatives and I found a Reddit discussion where people claimed that it worked exactly as well, but had some issues because it uses mango oil, which causes bad allergic reactions to people with poison ivy sensitivities.
-I had emailed the company about this and asked if they have any products without mango oil, or if they offer samples so I could try and see if I would have an allergic response (I am allergic to some weird plants), and they never replied (this was several months ago now), so clearly I’m not a fan of their customer service at all.
+However, if you’re looking for a more affordable alternative, I don’t have anything on my list yet that has matched New Wash in quality.
+I’ve heard good things about Trader Joes in North America and Curl Girl Nordic in Europe.
+I haven’t tried the former yet since I don’t have access to that brand, but since I am facing this itchiness, I do need to try something else at least temporarily, so the Curl Girl Co-Wash is the next product on my list.
+I came across that brand when I was looking into New Wash alternatives and I found a Reddit discussion where people claimed that it worked exactly as well, but had some issues because it uses mango oil, which causes bad allergic reactions to people with poison ivy sensitivities.
+I had emailed the company about this and asked if they have any products without mango oil, or if they offer samples so I could try and see if I would have an allergic response (I am allergic to a weird variety of plants), and they never replied (this was several months ago now), but I did hear back when I poked them on Instagram.

-So, alas, I cannot offer a better alternative to New Wash per the whole spectrum of things—they are the clear winners on product quality and service, they’re just hellishly expensive and have become less transparent over time, and thus are not an option for the average consumer, especially the way the world and economy are going these days.
-I, for one, will be sorry if I have to let this product go.
+So, alas, I cannot currently offer a better alternative to New Wash per the whole spectrum of things (yet)—they are the clear winners on product quality and service, they’re just unreasonably expensive and have become less transparent over time, and thus are not an option for the average consumer, especially the way the world and economy are going these days.
+However, keep an eye out here, because if I do find an alternative, I’ll certainly write about it once I’ve given it a chance.

 Enjoy Bear’s writing?
 Consider joining her mailing list to keep up-to-date!